 2.6 Experimental Diet

-Standard basal diets for laying birds was prepared by mixing the feed ingredients to meet the nutrient requirements of birds as per specification recommendations of BIS (2007).
+Standard basal diets for laying birds were prepared by mixing the feed ingredients to meet the nutrient requirements of birds as per specific recommendations of BIS (2007).
 Proximate composition of experimental feed and meat was analysed using AOAC (2003).

 2.7 Carcass Quality Traits